 If the offer was just conditional (i.e. with grades attached), would you still choose that university?
 If so, then great!
-Accept the offer and work as hard in your A Levels as possible, secure in the knowledge that you have your place.
+Accept the offer and work as hard in your A Levels as possible, secure in the knowledge you have your place.

-However, if your real ambitions lie elsewhere, choose the university that you really want to go to.
+However, if your real ambitions lie elsewhere, choose the university you really want to go to.
 It may be that achieving a grade or two below your offer is still enough to get into your firm choice.